bookmebus/cm-market-extra/docs/technical/SUPER_APP_ARCHITECTURE.md

 ### 🎯 Market Positioning
-**Vision**: Become the WeChat of Southeast Asia entertainment **Mission**: One app for all entertainment, commerce, and financial needs **Talent Show Dominance**: Support for XFactor, Cambodia's Got Talent, and The Voice Cambodia **Goal**: 70% market share in Cambodia's entertainment digital economy
+**Vision**: Become the WeChat of Southeast Asia entertainment **Mission**: One app for all entertainment, marketplace, and financial needs **Talent Show Dominance**: Support for XFactor, Cambodia's Got Talent, and The Voice Cambodia **Goal**: 70% market share in Cambodia's entertainment digital economy